CHH/Trek/docs/migrations.md

 file name.
 This number is a timestamp in the form
 \<YearMonthDayHourMinuteSecond\> and, once migrated, is written into the database as **version number**.
-This also contributes to fewer merge conflicts when multiple people on the team create migrations, as they unique (in practice).
+This also contributes to fewer merge conflicts when multiple people on the team create migrations, as they're unique (in practice).
 Though, the best way still is to communicate with your teammates about schema changes.

  * * *